afterxleep/afterxleep.github.io/_posts/2020-08-07-redux-like-architecture-with-swiftui-error-handling.md

 In this case, we want to display an Alert based on whether the *FetchError* variable in our State is different than *nil*, so there a couple of things to consider.

-1. Our State variable is not a Boolean (It’s a String), so we’ll need to add some logic.
+1. Our State variable is not a Boolean (It’s an String), so we’ll need to add some logic.
 2. We cannot use the *fetchError* variable directly because the State is read-only (remember?), and therefore the Alert dismiss action cannot change it.
 That means we will have to dispatch an Action to reset it via a custom Binding.

 Here’s how: